Taylor Heinicke Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Season Stats

-- He also has 310 rushing yards on 58 carries (plus one rushing touchdown), averaging 19.4 yards per game on the ground.
+- He also has 310 rushing yards on 58 carries with one touchdown, averaging 19.4 yards per game.

-- The Football Team, who rank 22nd in the NFL in points scored, have attempted a pass 54.7% of the time while running the football 45.3% of the time.
+- The Football Team have thrown the football in 54.7% of their plays from scrimmage this year while running the ball 45.3% of the time.
+This offensive attack ranks 22nd in the NFL in points scored.

 - Heinicke has attempted 46 of his 476 passes in the red zone, accounting for 38.7% of his team's red zone plays.